VulcanJS/vulcan-docs/source/index.md

 If you're not sure which one is for you, I recommend starting with the first tutorial, as the second one covers more advanced concepts.

+## Alternative Approach

+Throughout the documentation, you'll find “Alternative Approach” sections that explain what a feature does, and how to achieve the same results without using Nova (typically, with standard React and/or Apollo code).
+This is useful if you've hit the limits of what Nova offers, and want to refactor parts of your app to use lower-level APIs.

 ## Roadmap

 You can find the [Nova roadmap on Trello](https://trello.com/b/dwPR0LTz/nova-roadmap).